I believe deeply that every American should have access to quality and affordable healthcare.

-First, we need to roll up our sleeves and start fixing our healthcare system.
+And finally, we need to roll up our sleeves and start fixing our healthcare system.
 Let’s allow Medicare to leverage its buying power to negotiate lower drug prices – it works for the VA and it will help bring down costs for our seniors.
-And instead of the Frelinghuysen Age Tax, let’s find a fiscally responsible way to allow certain individuals older than 55 the option of buying into Medicare.
+And instead of the age tax, let’s find a fiscally responsible way to allow certain individuals older than 55 the option of buying into Medicare.

 It is time for Washington to stop playing politics with our healthcare.